 Social media platforms such as Facebook, Snapchat, and Instagram produce the same neural circuitry caused by gambling and recreational drugs.
 A constant stream of retweets, likes, and shares affects the brain's reward area and triggers the same kind of chemical reaction as other drugs, such as cocaine.
 Some neuroscientists have compared social media interaction to a syringe of dopamine being injected straight into the system.

-There aren't many social media addiction stats, particularly for 2022, yet.
-But we have included stats we feel are relevant, in some cases extrapolating older data to make predictions for 2022.
+The amount of social media addiction statistics collected, particularly for 2022, is relatively small.
+Nonetheless, we have included some stats we feel are relevant.
+We have extrapolated older data in some cases in order to make predictions for the coming year of 2023.

 By the way, if you feel that you may be suffering from social media addiction, you should ask yourself the following six questions.
 If you answer "yes" to more than three of them, you may be developing a social media addiction.